gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fog.md

 Title: WebGL Fog
-Description: How to implementent fog
+Description: How to implement fog
 TOC: Fog

-This aritcle is part of a series of articles about WebGL.
+This article is part of a series of articles about WebGL.
 [The first article starts with the fundamentals](webgl-fundamentals.html).

 Fog in WebGL is interesting to me because of how *fake* it seems when I think about how it works.
 Basically what you do is use some kind of depth or distance from the camera calculation in your shaders to make the color more or less the fog color.